 The greyhound racing industry had been undergoing a steady decline since the 1960s, despite efforts of the sport to revitalise itself.
 This continued into the 1980s, with both Slough Stadium and Harringay Stadium closing.
 This resulted in the Oaks for bitches being moved to Wimbledon Stadium, which was still seen as prestigious and important.

 The decline of the sport can be linked to the Derby in some ways and to the state of Wimbledon Stadium in particular.
-In 1992, for example, the Greyhound Racing Authority’s parent company, Wembley plc, announced an overall loss of £8 million, in spite of the fact that its UK operation had boasted a profit of £13 million.
+In 1992, for example, the Greyhound Racing Authority’s parent company, Wembley plc, announced an overall loss of £8 million, in spite of the fact that its UK operation had boasted a net win of £13 million.
 Simon Harris took over from Bob Rowe as Racing Manager of the track.